greird/chordictionaryjs/README.md

 ## Get graphical representation of a tab

-`myInstrument.getChordLayout(tab);` will return an html layout for the given tab notation.
+`myInstrument.getChordLayout(name, tab);` will return an html layout for the given tab notation.

 `name` The name of the chord.
 It will be displayed in a caption below the tab graphical representation.